 When Can a Landlord Increase Rent in North Dakota?

 A North Dakota landlord may not increase rent during the term of a lease.
-Rent may be increased on a month-to-month tenant at any time so long as the appropriate notice is provided.
+However, landlords can increase month-to-month tenants’ rent with proper notice.

-It is illegal for a North Dakota landlord to raise rent based on the age, race, religion, nation or origin, familial status, or disability status of a tenant Fair Housing Act.
+According to the Federal Fair Housing Act, it is illegal for a North Dakota landlord to raise rent based on the age, race, religion, nation or origin, familial status, or disability status of a tenant.

-There is no limit placed on the amount a landlord may increase rent in North Dakota.
+There is no limit on the amount a landlord may increase rent in North Dakota.

 North Dakota does not legislate late fees.
-However, late fees should be disclosed within the lease agreement.
+Late fee information should be in the lease agreement.

 North Dakota has not legislated rent control.
-The state preempts the ability of local municipalities to enact, maintain, or enforce any ordinance intended to control the amount of rent charged for leasing private property (North Dakota Statute 47 16).
+The state preempts the ability of local municipalities to enact, maintain, or enforce any ordinance intended to control the amount of rent charged for leasing private property.
+(N.D.
+Stat. § 47-16)